LemmyNet/lemmy-docs/src/en/contributors/04-api.md

 #### Translations

 You can add the [lemmy-translations](https://github.com/LemmyNet/lemmy-translations) repository to your project as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-That way you can take advantage of same translations used in the official frontend, and you will also receive new translations contributed via weblate.
+That way you can take advantage of same translations used in the official frontend, and you will also receive new translations contributed via Weblate.

 #### Rate limiting